dhsha767/cummy2/README.md

 1. _Only people who posted in the last 7 days appear on the leaderboard._
 2. _Only people who have posted 5+ memes (total) appear on the leaderboard._
 3. _People who meet conditions 1. and 2. are then ordered by `A = a-(d/10)` (A = adjusted average karma per meme) where a is avg. kpm and d is downvotes._
+4. _Number of Meme of the Day / Meme of the Week awards does not influence position on the leaderboard._

 _Condition 1_ is to prevent people who posted memes a long time ago from remaining at the top of the leaderboard despite being innactive in recent times. _Condition 2_ is to get a sense of avg. kpm over multiple memes. _Condition 3_ is to promote posting higher quality memes.
 Spamming low quality memes which get 0 or 1 upvotes will negatively impact the avg. kpm.

 **Meme of the day/week**

 Cummy2 posts a channel link to the day's/week's most upvoted meme (disregarding downvotes), so that people who are less active can get a quick recap.

+At the end of each day/week, the author of the respective top meme recives a MotD or MotW award (Displays near name in leaderboard/karma/comparisons).

 _The day begins at 00:00 GMT Time, and weeks begin on Mondays at the same time._

 **Transaction log**